urql-graphql/urql/docs/advanced/authoring-exchanges.md

     const operationResult$ = forward(operations$);

     // We get back `fetchExchange`'s stream of results, which we can
-    // also change before returning, which is what `dedupExchange`
+    // also change before returning, which is what `cacheExchange`
     // will receive when calling `forward`.
     return operationResult$;
   };
 };

 const client = new Client({
-  exchanges: [dedupExchange, noopExchange, fetchExchange], });
+  exchanges: [cacheExchange, noopExchange, fetchExchange], });
 ```